-Where x_i is the signal measured, n is the number of samples acquired over a moving time window (100ms by default), and y is the RMS value.
+Where x_i is the signal measured, n is the number of samples acquired over a one second period, and y is the RMS value.

 This process assumes that ambient signals are not changing between the moments when the user zeros the display and when the measurement is made.